March 24, 2021 9 min read

 A study published in the International Journal of Environmental Research and Public Health tested a selection of 24 baby formula brands and found a wide range of aluminum levels, with some products containing as much as 83 times the amount found in human breast milk.
 Researchers found that the types of formulas that harbored the most metal pollution were those designed to help a baby gain weight rapidly, as well as those designed to address food allergies and intolerances (Redgrove et al., 2019, p.
 899).

 For example, grass grown for feeding cows might be planted in a field with high-aluminum soil that is not tested beforehand.
 The cows might be given aluminum-laden water to drink.
 There is also the potential for corporations to use manufacturing equipment or packaging that contains aluminum; this can cause the metal to leach into the formula.
+Since there many possible points of entry for contaminants, we appreciate how HiPP makes their safety practices transparent.

 Many have heard of the dangers of having high amounts of metals in the body.
 New parents learning about the metal content of a typical baby formula may be eager to know if aluminum carries exactly the same risks as heavy metals such as mercury, lead, and iron.
 What exactly does aluminum exposure do to the human body?